volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 ### Custom Ip Allowed List

-IP Allowed list using existing ip_prefix_set objects.
+IP Allowed list using existing ip_prefix_set objects..

 `rate_limiter_allowed_prefixes` - (Required) Requests from source IP addresses that are covered by one of the allowed IP Prefixes are not subjected to rate limiting..
 See [ref](#ref) below for details.